jwgrenning/tddec-code/README.md

 compilers and tools are hidden in the docker container.

 ####  Install Docker
 I use a Mac, so I've installed docker for Mac.
 It was easy.
-I expoect the Linux install to also be easy.
+I expect the Linux install to also be easy.
 For windows, you'll need either to Docker or Docker Toolbox.
 You'll also need a 64 bit windows.
 (I saw a rather involved 32 bit windows install).